 State Land Open to Emergency Haying and Grazing

-DES MOINES - The Iowa Department of Natural Resources (DNR) will open up to 6,000 acres of grasslands enrolled in the Wetland Reserve Program to haying and grazing to help farmers impacted by drought.
+DES MOINES - The Iowa Department of Natural Resources (DNR) will open up state land to haying and grazing to help farmers impacted by severe weather conditions.

-“This has been one of the most challenging drought cycles Iowans have ever had to face and we want to be able to provide some additional options to our livestock producers,” said DNR Deputy Director Bruce Trautman.
+“This has been one of the most challenging weather patterns Iowa farmers have ever had to face and we want to be able to provide some additional options to our livestock producers,” said DNR Deputy Director Bruce Trautman.

-Land available is primarily the upland grassland areas with wetland easements, however there are some additional opportunities for “flash grazing” in northeast Iowa and other limited opportunities on land not currently being leased.
-Farmers would be responsible for setting up temporary fencing and watering tanks on these areas.
+Land available is primarily the upland grassland areas however there are some additional opportunities for “flash grazing” in northeast Iowa and other limited opportunities on land not currently being leased to farmers.